MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 }
 ```

-In the ''%%DrawWater%%'' method we’ll pass the necessary parameters, which we’ll delve into in detail later.
+In the <b>`DrawWater`</b> method we’ll pass the necessary parameters, which we’ll delve into in detail later.

-==== Clipping Planes ====
+## Clipping Planes

-If you’ve noticed, there’s a clipping plane ''%%_reflectionClippingPlane%%'' that hasn’t been explained yet.
+If you’ve noticed, there’s a clipping plane <b>`_reflectionClippingPlane`</b> that hasn’t been explained yet.
 Let’s dive into its purpose.
 This clipping plane is used to draw only objects above the water surface.
 This ensures that only the upper half of objects is reflected in the water, as is typically observed in realistic reflections.
 You can declare it like this:

 ```csharp
 private readonly Vector4 _reflectionClippingPlane = new(0f, 1f, 0f, -QuadHeight);
 ```

-This plane is defined by a mathematical equation //(Ax + By + Cz + D = 0)//, where (A, B, C) represents the normal vector perpendicular to the plane, and D is the distance from the origin along that normal vector.
+This plane is defined by a mathematical equation *(Ax + By + Cz + D = 0)*, where (A, B, C) represents the normal vector perpendicular to the plane, and D is the distance from the origin along that normal vector.

-In our case, the water surface acts as a //flat plane parallel to the XZ plane//, with its //normal vector// pointing directly //upwards (0, 1, 0)//.
+In our case, the water surface acts as a *flat plane parallel to the XZ plane*, with its *normal vector* pointing directly *upwards (0, 1, 0)*.

-We utilize the value //-QuadHeight// in the reflection clipping plane equation specifically for the shader handling objects within the water.
-This value is later employed in the pixel shader using the ''%%clip%%'' function, where we’ll clip the pixels below the Reflection Plane.
+We utilize the value *-QuadHeight* in the reflection clipping plane equation specifically for the shader handling objects within the water.
+This value is later employed in the pixel shader using the <b>`clip`</b> function, where we’ll clip the pixels below the Reflection Plane.
 Here’s an example:

 ```csharp
 // Uniforms